vxy10/AIND-Sudoku/README.md

 In this project we will go over the solution to solve sudoku using naked-twin strategy.
 Further we will extend the solution to solve for diagonal sudoku where the diagonals of the board are constraint to have all the numbers between 1 and 9.
+To test the solution, run

+  python solution_test.py

+To test solution, run
+  python solution.py

 [![Diagonal soduku solution using eliminate, naked-twins and only-choice strategy](https://img.youtube.com/vi/yydvSjBucgc/0.jpg)](https://www.youtube.com/watch?v=yydvSjBucgc)